Who Wants to be a Washington Millionaire?

 This is as predictable as the PNW rain in March.

-The main argument for this tax is that it’s for funding the state’s Education Legacy Trust Account, which in part funds childcare, the same benefit segment that just last year suffered from significant allegations of illegitimate daycares using loopholes to syphon millions of dollars from the fund, followed by the State kind of being contrite, admitting to overpayments in the millions (miraculously, little word on the fraud part to date).
+The main argument for this tax is that it’s for funding the state’s Education Legacy Trust Account, which in part funds childcare, the same benefit segment that just last year suffered from significant allegations of illegitimate daycares using loopholes to syphon millions of dollars from the fund, followed by the State (kind of) being contrite, admitting to overpayments in the millions (miraculously, little word on the fraud part to date).

 Unfortunately, rarely is managing the budget about cutting the programs that aren’t working or admitting to fraud or backdoor dealings.
 The word “accountability” does not often exist in the politician’s dictionary--this is party agnostic, as we continue to see this from the very top of our Federal Government all the way down to the front lines of our local governance.

-Politicians will promise to send mailbox money to redistribute wealth to “working families”.
-That’s always an available option in the playbook, regardless of global impacts, because who doesn’t like to support people that need it?
-Never mind that they want the “work” availability that is necessary to be considered a “working family”, and I fear that will become further in question in the coming months because of the steps being taken.
+Instead, they'd rather provide some feel-good virtue amidst all the chaos by promising to send mailbox money to redistribute wealth to “working families”.
+That’s always an available option in the glad-handed playbook, regardless of global impacts, because who doesn’t like to support people that need it?
+Never mind these folks want to ensure the “work” availability that is necessary to be considered a “working family”.

 At least we can bank on one thing with this new income tax: Washingtonians will be able to invest in better hygiene with the new tradeoff in the tax bill.
 While this new bill may stink, the residents won't.